 Think about it, all that cotton requires labor, water, and nutrients to grow, and we throw away probably millions (maybe billions) of cotton balls every year!
 Given that revelation, I decided to make my own.
 I’ve seen a ton of reusable makeup remover pads on the internet, but this is my own spin.
 And because I love you, I came up with a tutorial that’s so easy to make, you don’t even need a sewing machine.

 Full disclosure, this project does go faster if you do use a sewing machine, but if you don’t own one, you can definitely sew these cute pads by hand, and embroider the top of them.
-If you’re looking to invest in a machine and want to go the new route, I like this Singer sewing machine, as it features lots of metal parts, meaning it will last you longer and be better for the environment in the long run.
 Also, feel free to use a washcloth or towel you already have for the terry-cloth part, that’s what I did!
 I happened to have a towel lying around that we almost never used, so I cut it up.

 I’m absolutely loving these reusable makeup remover pads.
 They’re super soft, absorbent, and I love that they’re double sided so if I need scrubbing action I’ve got that, and if I need wiping action, I’ve got that too!
 I also love how they just magically fit into the baskets I already own and store things in.
 They’re way easier to use than say and a washcloth when messing around with makeup, and they make clean up at the end of the night a breeze.
 And isn’t that little heart the cutest?